Mobile_ph 3279849519; 3471085504; 3208361431

 The catacombs, dedicated to Saints Marcellinus and Peter, retain the tombs of the two martyrs.
 You have to return to the times of the Emperor Diocletian to know the history of life of the two martyrs.
 St. Marcellinus and St. Peter's were slain in the persecution of 304 AD.
 They were beheaded in Rome where, before being killed, were forced to dig their tomb with their own hands.
 The site of the terrible martyrdom of the two saints was known as “Selva Nera” (Black Forest), and after their death it was renamed Selva Candida (White Forest) on the Via Cornelia.
 It was about a roman matron, known as Lucilla, that the bodies of the two martyrs were brought on Via Casilina, at the location named ad Duas Lauros.
 With the translation of the bodies of the saints, the Christian cemetery, already existing, was dedicated to the memory of the two martyrs.
 The catacombs are extended over an area of 18,000 square meters.
 It is assumed that only in the third century in this area were buried about 15,000 people.
 In the catacombs you can see historical artifacts such as tombstones covering the niches.
 On the marble tombstones are still recognizable signs used by early Christians to indicate their beliefs.

 Catacomb of the fourth-fifth century, attached to the medieval basilica of the martyr, with frescoes, epigraphs (painted and marble) and an antique collection of objects from the nineteenth century excavations of the monument.

-EUTIZIO AT SORIANO NEL CIMINO (VT)
+ST. EUTIZIO AT SORIANO NEL CIMINO (VT)

 Fourth century catacomb attached to the martyr’s basilica, with pictorial remains and personal items.
 The presence of a niched tomb with frescoes depicting the Apostles Peter and Paul is noteworthy.